DPBayes/twinify/README.md

 ```

 ## Using Twinify
 You can use Twinify for arbitrary tabular data sets.
 The main thing you need to do is to set up the probabilistic model for which we fit the data.
-Twinify supports automatic model building for users with less experience in programming and probabilistic modelling but you can also implement a full-blown model using NumPyro.
+Twinify supports automatic model building for users with less experience in programming and probabilistic modelling but you can also implement a full-fledged model using NumPyro.

 ### Automatic Modelling
 Twinifys automatic modelling feature builds a mixture model for user specified feature distributions.
 You can set up a text file, in which you only need to specify a single distribution for each of your features.
 A feature is identified by the full column name in the data set csv-file.
 For a data set containing features `Age` and `Height (cm)` the model file might look like